tubepress/tubepress/readme.txt

 == Changelog ==

-= 1.0 =
-* A change since the previous version.
-* Another change.

-= 0.5 =
-* List versions from most recent at top to oldest at bottom.

 = 1.8.1 =
 * Updated Italian translation thanks to Gianni Diurno
 * Shadowbox CSS no longer tries to load non-existent images. (closes Ticket #112)